terra-campaigns/arrival/campaign/context/realms.md

 Near the southern border, in the provinces where this enduring conflict has ravaged for centuries, entire lifetimes have been spent amidst the horrors, with generations being born and dying within its vicious cycle.
 Cities have become twisted and warped by the darkness that permeates their every corner.
 Many settlements have even adopted human sacrifice rituals and even cannibalism.
 Some of the ancient ruins have been repurposed, with dark and sinister magic used to reshape them into towering fortresses and twisted citadels.
 Those who venture and live too close to the conflict risk being dragged down into the depths of its desolate nightmares, long forgetting what life in Katho was like before.

-#### Linhe County
+#### Linhe

-All this cities (except Gimorkoc, which still follows the [Yotunn Ancestors](religions.md#Yotunn%20Ancestors) religion) have been over the decades converting to the northern religion known as [Faletism](religions.md#Faletism).
+All this cities (except Gimorkoc, which still follows the [Yotunn Ancestors](religions.md#Yotunn) religion) have been over the decades converting to the northern religion known as [Faletism](religions.md#Faletism).
 You are also told the northern cities do not speak the same common language as you do.
 The common language you've been speaking until now on the region is called Cold Nulfirther.
 In the northern cities they speak a dialect of this language called Sun Nulfirther, and also the official Khathan language.
 The Dust elves will speak all of these.

 ![](_aux/Pasted%20image%2020230327223917.png)

-#### Dust Desert (Nargun Captaincy)
+#### Nargun
+***Nargun Captaincy of the Dust Desert***

 Home of the Dust Elves, exceptional traders that live a nomadic life in the desert north of the Glasrath mountains.
 They believe in nature gods and are generally trustworthy.